 Sometimes a college’s growing athletic prowess can catapult its popularity, enhance its academic reputation, and lead to an increase in selectivity.
 Such is the case with Villanova University, a private, Catholic institution located in the posh Main Line suburbs of Philadelphia.
-Nova’s 1985 NCAA Men’s Basketball title propelled the once regional institution into the national spotlight; that same team’s titles in 2016 and 2018 helped the university reach a new stratosphere of selectivity.
-In fact, applications to the university have increased by 30% in one recent five year period—and the acceptance rate, which was close to 50% as recently as 2014, hit 23% for the entering class in fall of 2022.
+Nova’s 1985 NCAA Men’s Basketball title propelled the once-regional institution into the national spotlight; that same team’s titles in 2016 and 2018 helped the university reach a new stratosphere of selectivity.
+In fact, applications to the university have increased by 30% in one recent five-year period—and the Villanova University acceptance rate, which was close to 50% as recently as 2014, hit 21% for the entering class in the fall of 2024.

 Given that the process of gaining acceptance into Villanova becomes increasingly challenging with each passing year, this blog is designed to provide you with data on: